adioshun/gitBook_DeepDrive/paper2016-pairwisemvcnn.md

 However, this typically requires learning a generative model of the object and synthesising new views as an intermediate step.

-We propose to learn NBV prediction with a more powerful discriminative model, training a second CNN to map directly from an observed image to the rotation angle over which the camera should subsequently move.
+제안 방식에서는 NBV도 포함 하고 있다. `We propose to learn NBV prediction with a more powerful discriminative model, training a second CNN to map directly from an observed image to the rotation angle over which the camera should subsequently move.`